richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       Notes
       - G711 u-law lossless companding (compression/expanding) algorithm is used to convert data stream from 16-bit to 8-bit and vice versa.
 Compressing the data before transmission reduces the data bandwidth usage by half.
       - SOX utility is used to convert MP3 data stream to raw PCM16 data stream.
+SOX has been replaced by FFMPEG to support various audio formats, such as AAC, which is not supported by SOX.

 # Performance analysis/optimization